-ADHD Diet For Children: Foods That Can Help With Symptom Management
+An ADHD Diet For Children: Foods That May Help With ADHD Symptoms And Overall Health

 Medically reviewed by Laura Angers Maddox, NCC, LPC

-Nutrition and diet play a crucial role in child development, providing kids with the nutrients they need for a healthy body and mind.
-Given this connection, many experts have examined the effects that diet and nutritional deficiencies may have on common developmental disorders, such as attention-deficit/hyperactivity disorder (ADHD).
+Nutrition plays a crucial role in child development, providing kids with the nutrients they need for daily functioning.
+Given this connection, many experts have examined the effects that nutritional deficiencies may have on common developmental disorders, such as attention-deficit/hyperactivity disorder (ADHD).

 Research suggests that certain foods may, in fact, improve or worsen symptoms of ADHD in children.
-If you care for a child with attention-deficit/hyperactivity disorder, you may wonder, does your child's diet play a role in their symptoms?
-Below, we’re discussing the links between diet and ADHD and providing nutritional suggestions that may help a young person in your life manage this complex neurodevelopmental disorder.
+If you care for a child with attention-deficit/hyperactivity disorder, you may wonder, do your child's eating habits play a role in their symptoms?
+Below, we’re discussing the links between eating patterns and ADHD and providing nutritional suggestions that may help a young person in your life manage this complex neurodevelopmental disorder.

 Looking for support as you address your child’s ADHD symptoms?